WICG/sanitizer-api/README.md

 Oftentimes, applications have additional &mdash; often stricter &mdash;
 requirements beyond just script execution.
 For example, in a certain context an application might want to allow formatted text, but no structural or other complex markup.
-To accomodate this, the API allows for creation of multiple `Sanitizer` instances, which can be customized on creation.
+To accommodate this, the API allows for creation of multiple `Sanitizer` instances, which can be customized on creation.

 Example: